epsylon3/odbgscript/doc/ReadMe.txt

 GCI addr, info
 --------------
 Gets information about asm command
-"info" can be DESTINATION for Destination of jump/call/return
+"info" can be :
+	- DESTINATION for Destination of jump/call/return
+	- COMMAND for asm command string
 Example:
 	GCI eip, DESTINATION